 Before we start translating a custom taxonomy, we need to enable this.
 To do this, go to the WPML -> Settings page.
-There, scroll to the Custom Taxonomies section and set your custom taxonomy to Translate.
+There, scroll to the Taxonomies Translation section and set your custom taxonomy to Translate.
 Note that you can set the Translate option to show only translated items on the front-end or to use translation if available and fallback to the default language.

 WPML 4.0 version introduced the possibility to also translate the base slugs for your custom taxonomies.
 To enable this feature, go to the WPML -> Settings page.
 There, scroll to the Slug translations section and make sure the option to translate custom post and taxonomy base slugs is enabled.

 WPML provides a central interface, which lets you quickly translate all categories, tags and custom taxonomies on your site.

 Go to the WPML -> Taxonomy Translation page.
 At the top of the page, you will find a drop-down menu, which lets you select what taxonomy to translate.